The Hepworth Wakefield is a major art museum that has a strong focus on modern and contemporary art.

 Elizabeth Fritsch: Otherworldly Vessels

-This exhibition (until spring 2026) surveys the work of ceramicist Elizabeth Fritsch (born 1940), spanning the 1970s to 2013.
+This exhibition (until 22 February 2026) surveys the work of ceramicist Elizabeth Fritsch (born 1940), spanning the 1970s to 2013.
 Over 100 pieces will be shown, many from her private collection.
 Fritsch trained as a musician before turning to ceramics in 1966.
 She studied under figures including Hans Coper.
 Her work reflects interests in music, literature and architecture.
 Associated with the ‘New Ceramics’ movement, Fritsch helped shift British studio pottery in new directions during the late 20th century.

 A Living Collection

-This exhibition (until spring 2026) presents recent additions to Wakefield’s art collection, many displayed for the first time.
+This exhibition (until March 2027) presents recent additions to Wakefield’s art collection, many displayed for the first time.
 Most works were acquired in the last 18 months.
 The collection, founded in 1923, focuses on contemporary art and its relevance to modern life.
 Works by artists including Li Hei Di, Nour Jaouda, Eileen Cooper and Andrew Cranston will feature.
 A selection of ceramics, acquired through awards, donations and bequests, will also be included in the display.

 Visiting The Hepworth Wakefield